mabyre/PythonDiscovering/Readme.md

 ## matplot-003.py

-use the boursorama data file to display only a graph, show how to use date on x axe
+display a curve read in a **csv file**, use the boursorama data file to display only a graph, show how to use date on x axe,

 <img style="margin: 10px" src="https://github.com/mabyre/PythonDiscovering/blob/master/images/matPlot-003.png" alt="using datestr2num converter" height="250" />